FlorianKrug/PixelPioneer/README.md

 ## Installation

-Install the dependencies using ```pip install -r requirements.txt```.
+Install the dependencies using ```pip install -r requirements.txt``` or ```pip3 install -r requirements.txt```.
 After you install the dependencies, run the set_path.sh file.
-Please provide the complete path to your unsorted images. e.g.: ```/Users/user/Pictures/```
+Please provide the complete path to your unsorted images. e.g.: ```/Users/user/Pictures/```.

-To check which path is set, option 2 is suitable
+To check which path is set, option 2 is suitable.
+Run the set_path.sh file and enter 2.
+Then you will get the full path to your pictures.

 ## Usage

-Provide examples or instructions on how to use your project.
+When you start the server, all images that are not sorted are automatically organized into a folder structure.
+If you want to sort images after starting the server, you can do this by calling the URL ```/sort```.

+To see the images on a specific date, you can do this via the calendar.
+The year, associated months and days in which there are images are highlighted in dark.
+The years are always displayed starting from the earliest available image. e.g. 2007-2023 or 2021-2023.

 ## Contributing